filfreire/filfreire.github.io/_drafts/gamers_and_testers_ep1.md

 ### What was it like to transition from a testing role to a more artist role?

 > My goal was always to become an artist.
 I graduated university with a fine art degree.
 The games industry was very different back then, less specialised and no specific training through university etc.
 > I started doing work experience for a month straight after Uni.
 I taught myself 3D Studio Max, there were no junior artist vacancies so I asked if I could start as a tester.
-Things were different then, if you showed interest and aptitude those were the only prerequisites for getting a job.
+At that time, if you showed interest and aptitude those were the only prerequisites for getting a job.
 > I worked in QA for a year whilst generating a 3D portfolio in my spare time.
 The company also supported me by allowing me to work on my folio one day a week during office hours.
 Eventually I was promoted out of QA into the art department.
 I left that company five years later as a senior artist with 8 published titles.
 None were particularly good, but it was great experience!

 ### Did you take learnings with you from testing that somehow you still apply today?